 The table below reports the results of simulation for the case of SRD with DAA employed.
 The effect of DAA mechanism was modelled by excluding the channels from SRD operational range that overlap with the TRR channel.

-AP from 2012-11-16 GoTo mtg.: ET and RF will exchange each other some rationale information to better understand and describe about TRR and to fix questions/responses as above.
+[AP from 2012-11-16 GoTo mtg.: ET and RF will exchange each other some rationale information to better understand and describe about TRR and to fix questions/responses as above.
 The material should be then incorporated into working draft Report, as relevant, and passed to WI-41 D.G. accordingly.

+ET: action in progress]